BSA Bantam Buyers Guide

 Even the Mist Green colour had just right the shade of austerity mixed into it making you wonder if it really ought to have been called Missed Green.
 But it was close enough for most riders and was, fact fiends, the same colour used for Erling Poppe’s famous/infamous Sunbeam S7.

-On the move the Bantam was equally fuss free and unpretentious.
+On the move, the Bantam was equally fuss free and unpretentious.
 With its rigid rear end and softly sprung saddle, the D1 plodded along in a brisk, workmanlike manner and was comfortable enough all the way up to around 50mph (in a tail wind).
 But by 1950, plunger rear suspension was both optional and, to many, regrettable.
 The rigid frame at least had the virtue of clean lines and simplicity, whereas the plunger meant that you now had to get out the greasepot and lubricate something other than the drive chain.

 D1, D3, D5, D7, D10, D13 and D14 Bantams

 Nevertheless, the Bantam burbled happily into a confident future and was joined in 1954, by a larger 148cc D3 brother (rather than a D2 - which proved that BSA, for all its technical prowess, couldn’t count).
-Brake horsepower went up from around 4.5 to a whopping 5.3 and the company bought some new paint and coloured the original Mist Green a fetching shade of Grey & Cream, or Maroon and Black.
+Braking horsepower went up from around 4.5 to a whopping 5.3 and the company bought some new paint and coloured the original Mist Green a fetching shade of Grey & Cream, or Maroon and Black.

 In 1956, swinging arm suspension improved the ride for the D3 leaving the D1 to lope along on plungers until it was discontinued for the general public in 1963, and for the GPO in 1968.